-The European Commission published its draft Withdrawal Agreement today.
-In this blog post we provide our initial observations on those articles in the draft Agreement that are particularly relevant to the recognition of English choice of law and court clauses, English judgments and the authority of the CJEU.
+The European Commission published its draft Withdrawal Agreementon 14 November 2018.
+In this blog post we provide our observations on those articles in the draft Agreement that are particularly relevant to the recognition of English choice of law and court clauses, English judgments and the authority of the CJEU.

-The European Commission published its draft Withdrawal Agreement today.
+The European Commission published its draft Withdrawal Agreement on 14 November 2018.

-- Governing law (article 62): it confirms that Rome I and Rome II shall apply for contracts concluded/events giving rise to damage which occurred before the end of the transition period ie 31 December 2020 (rather than before the withdrawal date, as per the EU’s negotiating position stated in July 2017).
+- Governing law (article 66): it confirms that Rome I and Rome II shall apply for contracts concluded/events giving rise to damage which occurred before the end of the transition period ie 31 December 2020.

-- Jurisdiction / choice of court agreements / recognition and enforcement of judgments (article 63): it clarifies that (i) in the UK; and (ii) in Member States in situations involving the UK, the provisions of RBR will apply as follows:
+- Jurisdiction / choice of court agreements / recognition and enforcement of judgments (article 67): it clarifies that (i) in the UK; and (ii) in Member States in situations involving the UK, the provisions of the Recast Brussels Regulation (RBR) will apply as follows:

-- Jurisdiction: RBR provisions on jurisdiction shall apply in respect of legal proceedings instituted before the end of the transition period (as above, rather than before the withdrawal date).
+- Jurisdiction: RBR provisions on jurisdiction shall apply in respect of legal proceedings instituted before the end of the transition period.

-- Choice of court agreements: RBR Article 25 on choice of court agreements will apply in respect of agreements concluded before the end of the transition period (rather than before the withdrawal date).
+- Choice of court agreements: RBR Article 25 on choice of court agreements will apply in respect of agreements concluded before the end of the transition period.

-- Recognition and enforcement of judgments: RBR provisions on recognition and/or enforcement of judgments shall apply to the recognition and enforcement of judgments given before the end of the transition period (rather than before the withdrawal date).
+- Recognition and enforcement of judgments: RBR provisions on recognition and/or enforcement of judgments shall apply to the recognition and enforcement of judgments given before the end of the transition period.

 - Pending cases: it confirms that the CJEU will have jurisdiction over: (i) any proceedings brought before it by/against the UK before the end of the transition period; and (ii) for preliminary rulings on requests from a UK court/tribunal referred before the end of the transition period.
 Judgments and orders in such cases will be binding in the UK even if handed down after the end of the transitional period.